abenc/web-application-architectures/WS1/README.md

 #download the sources in the WD directory, and execute WS.html for the exercises
-#Didn't worked that much on the css, only for the layout
+#Using of some material design properties for the CSS
 #The JS functions could be refactored but not enough time